guyroutledge/atozcss/_drafts/2016-03-30-the-sass-extend-directive.md

 To understand extending selectors, let's first have a quick recap of the mixin directive.

-I have a simple mixin here that sets up some default font styling.
+I have an example here with a mixin that sets up some default font styling.
 To use the mixin we declare `@include` followed by the mixin name within another CSS selector.
 And the styles from within the mixin are output at that point in the code when the CSS compiles.

 {% highlight scss %}
 @mixin uppercase-letter-spacing {